pat-alt/TrillionDollarWords.jl/README.md

 This is a small package that facilitates working with the data and model proposed in this ACL 2023 paper: [Trillion Dollar Words: A New Financial Dataset, Task & Market Analysis](https://arxiv.org/abs/2305.07972).

 > [!NOTE]
 > I am not the author of that paper nor am I affiliated with the authors of the paper.
-This package was developed as a by-product of me workign with the data and model in Julia.
+This package was developed as a by-product of me working with the data and model in Julia.

 ## Install